playframework/play-mailer/README.md

 ```

 > The get() method of your CustomSMTPConfigurationProvider will be called multiple times.
-> s a consequence, we recommend that code inside the get() method should be fast.
+> As a consequence, we recommend that code inside the get() method should be fast.

 #### Multiple SMTPMailer instances